embrace-io/embrace-docs/docs/react-native/integration/session-reporting.md

 ## Initialize Embrace SDK

 Initialize method applies the necessary listener to your application.
 This allows Embrace to track javascript errors, check js bundle changes (if you use OTA), track js patch and react native versions.
+For iOS this is also where you'll pass in your app ID.

 ```mdx-code-block
 import Tabs from '@theme/Tabs';